 When getting up shots before the game, always start in close and around the basket.
 Get a feel for the rim, the glass, your touch; get comfortable being close.
 Then, work your way out to farther and more game-like shots.
 Remember, dunking and fancy layups don’t best prepare you for your game.
 I know we see NBA stars make their popular 2-line layups before a game, but what we don’t see are the hours of work they put in before that 2-line layup.
 The point is, don’t do everything you see others do.
 Know your own areas of weakness and the types of shots you will take in a game and practice those.

 Getting a feel for the basketball is key.
-The more comfortable you are with the ball, the less turnovers you’ll have and the more your teammates and coach will trust you with the ball.
+The more comfortable you are with the ball, the fewer turnovers you’ll have and the more your teammates and coach will trust you with the ball.
 Whether you are a post player, guard or shooter, warming up with ball handling is an essential part of your physical routine.

 The most important thing is to know yourself and what gets you prepared the best.